MediaComem/comem-webdev/subjects/bootstrap/README.md

 ### Icons

-Bootstrap comes along a special font called Glyphicons, that provides you with over 250 icons to use in your design.
+Bootstrap uses the Glyphicons font, that provides you with over 250 icons to use in your design.

 The list of available icons can be found here: [Bootstrap Glyphicons][bootstrap-glyphicons]